Ecological Borders at SEESAW

 Beatrice Jane Penny and Charlotte Furlong.

-It’s great to see Manchester buzzing lately with pop-up exhibitions and experimental art projects led by emerging curators, offering artists fresh platforms to present their work beyond the mainstream.
+This spring, it’s great to see Manchester teeming with pop-up exhibitions and experimental art projects led by emerging curators and offering fresh platforms for artists to present their work beyond the mainstream.

-Ecological Borders at SEESAW is one such example: a one-night-only curatorial project from Charlotte Furlong and Beatrice Jane Penny.
-The duo set out to explore how the body can act as both a point of connection and a barrier to deeper awareness and intertwining with the natural environment.
+Ecological Borders at SEESAW is one such example: a one-night-only curatorial project from Charlotte Furlong and Beatrice Jane Penny, through which they set out to explore how the body can act as both a point of connection and a barrier to deeper awareness and intertwining with the natural environment.

-This disconnect becomes a key focus in many of the artists’ work, from attempts to repair the relationship to its importance for our mental and spiritual wellbeing.
+The disconnect becomes a key focus in many of the artists’ work, from attempts to repair the relationship to its importance for our mental and spiritual wellbeing.
+Some works are produced with organic materials while others are more transient in nature, with performance, sound and gesture all making an appearance.

-The exhibition is the result of an open call and presents eight artists’ perspectives, featuring: Shaleem Ahmed, Maya Chowdhry, Niki Colclough, James Cowan, Adele, Jordan, Maja Lorkowska-Callaghan, Keziah Thomas-Mellor, Kirushan Sivagnanam and Susie Stockton.
+The exhibition is the result of an open call and presents nine artists’ perspectives, featuring: Shaleem Ahmed, Maya Chowdhry, Niki Colclough, James Cowan, Adele Jordan, Maja Lorkowska-Callaghan, Keziah Thomas-Mellor, Kirushan Sivagnanam and Susie Stockton.

 Highlights include a drawing performance by artist Keziah Thomas-Mellor, who has recently performed at Manchester Art Gallery.
 Her hypnotic live drawing uses repetitive mark-making and archetypal natural shapes like spirals and circles through expansive gestures.
 The resulting large-scale works act as meditative records of presence, standing in quiet opposition to the pressures of neoliberal hyperproductivity.